-When you select components of a building with the Local Edits tool $rac{}{\Box}$, an orange highlight shows the current area of effect in the Viewport window.
+When you select components of a building with the Local Edits tool , an orange highlight shows the current area of effect in the Viewport window.
 The editable attributes in this area are also highlighted in orange in the Inspector window.

-- 1. Click the Local Edits tool \triangleright to activate local editing. - 2.
-Click the component of the building whose attributes you want to edit.
+1. Click the Local Edits tool () to activate local editing.